bogdanspn/wp-iconfinder-portfolio/README.md

 * Show all valid shortcode params in settings panel
 * Show Iconset and Collection IDs in plugin settings panel
 * Add "Test API credentials" to Iconfinder Porfolio settings page
+* Add graceful failure recovery
+* Add local caching of objects to display if the API is unreachable

 ## Changelog